Detroit Tax Lawyer

 - Help You File Back Tax Returns – If you haven’t filed your taxes for a few years, you may be overwhelmed at the prospect of filing them all at once.
 Your tax help lawyer in Detroit can see to it that your back tax returns get filed, and then we will put a plan in place to help you pay for any back taxes you owe.

-- Assist You with a Settlement – An offer in compromise is when you offer the IRS a settlement for your tax debt.
+- Assist You with a Settlement – An offer in compromise is when you offer the IRS a settlement for your tax liability.
 A settlement is when you pay less than the full amount owed.
 Your attorney can check to see if you’re eligible to make a settlement offer.
 If this program is right for you, you may be able to get your taxes taken care of all at once and never look back.

-- Set Up an Installment Agreement – Installment agreements are essentially monthly payments on your tax debt that the IRS has agreed to.
+- Set Up an Installment Agreement – Installment agreements are essentially monthly payments on your tax liability that the IRS has agreed to.
 If you set up an installment agreement, the IRS may reduce or stop penalties on your account.
 You will continue to accrue interest while you’re making payments, though.

 You do not have to continue living in fear of the IRS and what it can do to you.
 Instead of wondering what’s going to happen next, make a move of your own.
 Get up and fight for your freedom from worry and stress.
-Tax debt can become a thing of the past if you contact a Detroit tax help lawyer who can help you set things right.
+Tax liability can become a thing of the past if you contact a Detroit tax help lawyer who can help you set things right.

 Speak with a Detroit Tax Attorney Today

 You didn’t get behind on your taxes on purpose, but these things happen.
-Suddenly, you found yourself drowning in back tax debt and didn’t know what to do or where to turn.
+Suddenly, you found yourself drowning in back tax liability and didn’t know what to do or where to turn.
 Here’s the good news: There are solutions to tax liability.
 The first and most relieving step you can take toward a resolution is contacting a tax lawyer.

 A lawyer can help you come up with a plan to pay off your taxes for good.
 Your attorney can also communicate with the IRS on your behalf, taking away those negative communications you don’t want to have.